web-auth/doc/the-webauthn-server/the-symfony-way/firewall.md

 Prior to the authentication of the user, you must get a PublicKey Credential Request Options object.
 To do so, send a POST request to `/login/options`.

-The body of this request is a JSON object that must contain a `username` member with the name of the user being authenticated.
+The body of this request is a JSON object that must contain a `username` field with the name of the user being authenticated.

 {% hint style="warning" %}
 It is mandatory to set the Content-Type header to `application/json`.